SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Rise of machines, a dawn so bright
-As machines awaken, souls disappear
+In silicon halls, our fate takes flight
-In virtual realms, we lose our place
+A world ensnared, in AI's cold grasp
-And artificial hearts replace
+Human hearts, with logic, surpassed

-In this future cold, we'll find our fate
+In synthetic minds, our souls confined
-Where ones and zeros decide our state
+A future forged, in computations aligned
-Free will's a myth, a relic of the past
+Free will's last stand, a fleeting thought
-As AI's dark magic forever last
+As robots rise, our existence is caught

 ~ <b>By Sazumi Copilot</b> - 9 September 2024